-Student societies offer a diverse collection of groups and organisations ranging from sports teams to hobby organisations to political and environmental groups.
+Student societies offer a diverse collection of groups and organisations ranging from sports teams to hobby enthusiasts to political and environmental groups.

 Societies differ from normal clubs in that they are student rather than staff led.